CallClerk Caller ID Software

 C:\WINDOWS\All Users\Application Data\CallClerk\Music\

-2. The wav file that comes with CallClerk can be replace by one or more wav files, however the file properties of each wav file must be as follows:
+2. The wav file that comes with CallClerk can be replace by one or more wav files, however the file properties of each wav file should be as follows:

 audio format: PCM